ooples/pine_script_docs/source/essential/Tables.rst

     // ————— Function returning `_color` with `_transp` transparency.
     f_colorNew(_color, _transp) =>
+        // color _color : base color to derive a new transparency from.
+Its current transparency is ignored.
+        // float _transp: 0-100 transparency of `_color` to return.
         _r = color.r(_color)
         _g = color.g(_color)
         _b = color.b(_color)